OneIdentity/safeguard-bash/samples/event-handling/README.md

 Event Handling
 ==============

+safeguard-bash includes scripts to help you deal with Safeguard events in a bash scripting environment. safeguard-bash supports two types of events: normal events (or just events) and A2A events.
+Normal events occur for just about everything that happens in Safeguard, and any connect client authenticated as a user with rights to receive that event will be notified as things happen on the appliance.
+A2A events are specifically about detecting password changes so that an automated client can know when it needs to retrieve the password again.
+Both types of events are very useful.

+safeguard-bash has four utility scripts to help with events:

+`listen-for-event.sh` connects to SignalR and dumps every event received to stdout.

+`handle-event.sh` uses `listen-for-event.sh` and then calls a handler script with the relevant event information and an authentication context that can be used to take action on that event.
+This script also contains additional logic to ensure that SignalR remains connected even though access tokens may time out or the connection may be interrupted.
+In most cases, `handle-event.sh` should be used to build your integration project.

+`listen-for-a2a-event.sh` connects to SignalR via A2A and dumps every event received to stdout.

+`handle-a2a-password-event.sh` uses `listen-for-a2a-event.sh` and then for each password change event that occurs, it pulls the password and calls a handler script that can take action on the new password.

 - **[a2a-event-handling](event-handling/a2a-event-handling)**

   Sample scripts for A2A events.
-A2A events are password changes, and the A2A handler will immediately pull the password and call another script with the new password.
+The A2A handler will immediately pull the password and call another script with the new password.

 - **[generic-event-handling](event-handling/generic-event-handling)**

-  Sample script for generic events.
+  Generic sample script for handling normal events.